jorgebucaran/hyperapp/README.md

   ))
 ```

-Keys must be unique among sibling-nodes.
-Don't use an array index as key, if the index also specifies the order of siblings.
-If the position and number of items in a list is fixed, it will make no difference, but if the list is dynamic, the key will change every time the tree is rebuilt.
+Keys must be unique among sibling nodes.
+Don't use an array index as the key, if the index also specifies the order of siblings.
+If the position and number of items in a list are fixed, it will make no difference, but if the list is dynamic, the key will change every time the tree is rebuilt.

 ```jsx
 import { h } from "hyperapp"